NathanaelGandhi/NathanaelGandhi.github.io/_posts/_publish_2021/2021-03-22-OneDrive-in-Ubuntu-20-04.md

 # 8. Start onedrive service now

 The command above only starts the onedrive service on startup.
-You could reboot your system or type the following.
+You could reboot your system or type the following.<br>
-Note: replace "username" with your username in the below command.
-Example: systemctl start onedrive@nathanael.service
+*Note: replace "username" with your username in the below command.
+Example: systemctl start onedrive@nathanael.service*

 ```
 systemctl start onedrive@username.service